First Crusade: From Antioch to Jerusalem

 The siege of Arqa lasted until 13 May, when the Crusaders left having captured nothing.
 The Fatimids had recaptured Jerusalem from the Seljuks the year before and attempted to make a deal with the Crusaders, promising freedom of passage to any pilgrims to the Holy Land on the condition that the Crusaders not advance into their domains, but this was rejected.
-The Fatimid Iftikhar ad-Daula was governor of Jerusalem and well aware of the Crusaders' intentions.
+The Fatimid Iftikhar al-Dawla was governor of Jerusalem and well aware of the Crusaders' intentions.
 Therefore, he expelled all of Jerusalem's Christian inhabitants.
 He also poisoned most of the wells in the area.
-On 13 May, the Crusaders came to Tripoli, where the emir Jalal al-Mulk Abu'l Hasan provided the crusader army with horses and vowed to convert to Christianity if the Crusaders defeated the Fatimids.
+On 13 May, the Crusaders came to Tripoli, where the emir Jalal al-Mulk Abu'l Hasan provided the Crusader army with horses and vowed to convert to Christianity if the Crusaders defeated the Fatimids.
 Continuing south along the coast, the Crusaders passed Beirut on 19 May and Tyre on 23 May.
 Turning inland at Jaffa, on 3 June they reached Ramla, which had been abandoned by its inhabitants.
-The bishopric of Ramla-Lydda was established there at the Church of St. George before they continued on to Jerusalem.
+The bishopric of Ramla-Lydda was established there at the Church of St. George before they continued to Jerusalem.
 On 6 June, Godfrey sent Tancred and Gaston to capture Bethlehem, where Tancred flew his banner over the Church of the Nativity.
 On 7 June, the Crusaders reached Jerusalem.
 Many Crusaders wept upon seeing the city they had journeyed so long to reach.